leejarvis/slop/README.md

 --------

 As of version 4, Slop does not have built in support for git-style subcommands.
 You can use version 3 of Slop (see `v3` branch).
-I also expect there to be some external libraries released soon that wrap around Slop to provide support for this feature.
-I'll update this document when that happens.

 Upgrading from version 3
 ------------------------

-Slop v4 is completely non-backwards compatible.
-The code has been rewritten from the ground up.
+Slop v4 is not backwards compatible.
+The code has been completely rewritten.
 If you're already using version 3 you *have* to update your code to use version 4.
-Here's an overview of the more fundamental changes:
+Here's an overview of the large changes:

 #### No more `instance_eval`